mihkeltiks/EuroHPC_Student_Challenge_2025_Team_1/README.md

 ### Q&A:
-For any further questions please contact janez.povh@rudolfov.eu or roman.kuzel@rudolfovo.eu.
+For any further questions please contact janez.povh@rudolfovo.eu or roman.kuzel@rudolfovo.eu.

 ### References